Sharan3009/cs525-iit-database/assign3/README.md

     - Or Run `make test-all` to execute all the test files including `test_expr`.
     - Or Run `make` and execute each test case individually like `./test_assign3_1`
 - Make sure all the database files are deleted before running the test cases.
+- For every table file you will see two extra files with same name but suffix of `_index` and `_directory`.
+They store the record index and page directories respectively.
 - All the test cases pass but you will see some **valgrind memory leaks happening in the given test case files**.

 # Code structure